The UK's largest range of secured loans

 - Quote won’t affect your credit score

-If you own a home and have enough equity in your property, you may be able to use this equity as security to allow you to borrow £150,000.
+If you own a home and have enough equity in your property, you may be able to use this equity as security to borrow £150,000.
 Your income will need to be sufficient to cover the repayments on the loan (plus any other financial commitments you might have).

 While your credit history will be likely to impact the interest rate you’d receive, the good news is that secured “homeowner” loans are commonly issued to borrowers with both good or bad credit.

 You can use a £150,000 loan for any number of purposes, including the following: